 Mood Disturbance

-What is Mood Disturbance
+What Is Mood Disturbance?

-A brain or spine tumor diagnosis can cause a variety of changes in emotions and mood that can affect the way you think and feel.
+A brain or spine tumor diagnosis can cause a variety of changes in emotions and mood.
+Mood disturbance can involve feelings of distress or sadness, or symptoms of depression and anxiety.

 Distress

 Distress is an unpleasant psychological, social, spiritual, and/or physical experience that affects the way you think, feel, or act.
-Distress is normal feeling during cancer care, but it may make it harder to cope.
+Distress is a normal feeling during cancer care, but it may make it harder to cope.

 Distress may include the following symptoms: